FIRST BRIT IN SPACE…?

 “Chin Up Silver!
 We’ve Got Out Of Other Tough Spots…!”

-A roundly solid blue spaceship with galleried nacelles and screaming rocket-thrusters lifts off from a cratered lunar landscape as it’s simultaneously ray-blasted by a stubby red assailant slashing in from the right-hand stratosphere, all set against the glaring orange disc of a rising ringed Saturn.
+The roundly-solid blue spaceship with galleried nacelles and screaming rocket-thrusters lifts off from a cratered lunar landscape, as it’s simultaneously ray-blasted by a stubby red assailant slashing in from the right-hand stratosphere, all set against the glaring orange disc of a rising ringed Saturn.
 That’s the eye-grabbing cover of the ‘Swift Morgan Space Comic’.
-It’s impossible to visualise now how breath-catching that vivid image must have been at the time, first glimpsed across the counter of the newsagent’s kiosk.
+It’s impossible to visualise now how breath-catching that garish image must have been at the time, first glimpsed across the counter of the newsagent’s kiosk.
 The lure of interplanetary strangeness, the prospect of bizarre new worlds, the hideous threat of combat beneath the lurid swirl of alien constellations.
-Today, it’s everywhere.
+Today, vivid Sci-Fi spectacle is everywhere.
 Then, in the drab austerity of the post-war years it provided the promise of shiny new futures luminous with wonder.

 Denis McLoughlin’s ‘Swift Morgan’ was Britain’s first Science Fiction picture-strip hero, as early as 1948.
 There was no ‘Dan Dare’, not yet.
 No Captain Condor, Jeff Hawke, Jet-Ace Logan, or Jet Morgan.
 Swift was something new.
-‘Swift and Silver, aboard a new rocket air-ship, are in grave danger when, out of control, their ship plunges towards a lake in unchartered territory at terrific speed.’
-Soon the intrepid pair find themselves imperilled by prehistoric orange-and-green monsters.
-‘By the…!’ blonde rugged Swift exclaims (self-censored) ‘a flesh-eating tyrant dinosaur!’ (as in ‘Tyrannosaurus Rex’?).
-Dramatic stuff, and a thrilling visual debut for a six-year series of occasional comic-books that take Swift from adventuring in lost prehistoric worlds, across the solar system in his ship – ‘the hornet of the spaceways’, to Mars and Jupiter, and beyond.’
-Denis Gifford, in his comprehensive ‘Encyclopedia Of Comic Characters’, also takes time to point out that ‘unchartered’ blooper in the opening text-box.
+‘Swift and Silver, aboard a new rocket air-ship, are in grave danger when, out of control, their ship plunges towards a lake in unchartered (sic) territory at terrific speed.’
+In his comprehensive ‘Encyclopedia Of Comic Characters’ – while noting Swift Morgan as ‘the most popular space hero of his period’, Denis Gifford takes time to point out the ‘unchartered’ blooper in the opening text-box.
+Nevertheless, crash-landing in a strange jungle realm the intrepid pair soon find themselves imperilled by prehistoric orange-and-green monsters.
+Blonde rugged Swift exclaims ‘By the…!’ – self-censored by three dots, ‘a flesh-eating tyrant dinosaur!’ – as in ‘Tyrannosaurus Rex’?
+It’s dramatic stuff, and a thrilling visual debut for a six-year series of occasional comic-books that take Swift from adventuring in lost prehistoric worlds, across the solar system in his ship – ‘the hornet of the spaceways’, to Mars and Jupiter, and beyond.

-Swift may have been something new, but his derivation is not too difficult to determine.
-Think ‘Flash Gordon’.
-Flash=Swift.
-Gordon=Morgan.
-Alex Raymond’s hero and his outlandish exploits on the planet Mongo had reached British comic-book readers through the full-colour back page of ‘Modern Wonder’ as early as 20th May 1937.
-The war years, and paper rationing intervened, until low-budget independent publisher TV Boardman took advantage of the lifting of paper-restrictions to launch a new series of two-tone photogravure titles aimed at thrill-starved post-war youth.
-Piloted by the art-skills of a young Denis McLoughlin.
-He was born 15th April 1918 in Bolton where he won an art-scholarship, he graduated into Mail Order catalogue illustration-work and hence, aged just twenty, to TV Boardman who were then busy reprinting American cartoon-strips in licensed UK editions, the art and covers requiring subtle tweaking into their new format.
-Although he also contributed to pioneering Lad’s-mag ‘Stag’ and woman’s journal ‘Minx’, as well as other publishers, he was subsequently contracted to Boardman for twenty years (his contract coming up for renewal every three years!), with his bold uncompromising art soon forming a distinctive part of their visual identity, clear through to the company’s eventual demise in 1967.
+He was born 15 April 1918 in Bolton where he won an art-scholarship.
+He graduated into Mail Order catalogue illustration-work and hence, aged just twenty, to TV Boardman who were then busy reprinting American cartoon-strips in licensed UK editions, the art and covers requiring subtle tweaking into their new format.
+Although he also contributed to pioneering Lad’s-mag ‘Stag’ and woman’s journal ‘Minx’, as well as work for other publishers, he was subsequently contracted to Boardman for twenty years – his contract coming up for renewal every three years!, with his bold uncompromising art soon forming a distinctive part of their visual identity, clear through to the company’s eventual demise in 1967.

 ‘WITH A TERRIFIC ROAR THE ROCKET